k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 - Supports **cross instances consistency** based on the hashed values.
 - The original value is not used as an input for creating the random masked value, other than for formatting purposes.
-- **IN-MEMORY** processing.
-The MicroDB is created with the masked values.
+- The MicroDB is created with the masked values.
 - Uses the Fabric Masking mechanism (using **SHA-512/256** algorithm).
 - **Multiple masking options** enable maximal flexibility when masking the data.